learn-co-students/kwk-l2-a-frame-system-interaction-kwk-students-l2-la-070918/README.md

 </p>

 In the [previous lab][previous-lab], we mostly 'hacked' our way through a program structure to render the spheres on the screen.
-In this lab, we will refactor our existing code to be (mostly) in-line with the A-Frame framework's suggested way of structuring code.
+In this exercise, we will refactor our existing code to be (mostly) in-line with the A-Frame framework's suggested way of structuring code.
 We are doing this because it reduces the burden on us to make decisions on how to structure the more difficult parts of